 INSOMNIA & MEDICAL MARIJUANA

-A lot of people who have used medical marijuana to help combat insomnia have stated that compared to over the counter (or prescription) sleep aids, cannabis works better, is not addictive and has few side effects when they wake up.
+Many patients who have used medical marijuana to help combat insomnia have stated that compared to over the counter (or prescription) sleep aids, cannabis works better, is not addictive and has few side effects when they wake up.
 There are approximately 40% of people in North America who suffer from some level of insomnia on a regular basis.
 Studies have shown that the cannabinoid CBD helps insomniacs more than THC does.
 There is one strain of medical marijuana that seems to be the most beneficial in treating insomnia.

 Insomnia can become a chronic condition and it affects people all over the world.
 Just about everyone will suffer through an insomnia type episode at some point in his or her adult life.
 It can also be a symptom of an illness, stress, heart problems, and depression.